renukaKandii/promptLY/ReadME.md

 ## 🎯 What is promptLY?

-promptLY is a **text transformation tool** that leverages Chrome's built-in AI to help you rewrite, summarize, translate, and proofread content — all **100% on-device** with zero data sent to external servers.
+A **text transformation tool** using Chrome's built-in AI - all processing happens **100% on-device**.

-**But it's more than just a text transformer!** With the right custom instructions, promptLY can also:
+promptLY uses Chrome's built-in Language Model API (Gemini Nano on-device) for text rewriting and summarization.
+When available, it automatically connects to window.ai / chrome.ai; otherwise, it uses the underlying LanguageModel API to maintain compatibility.

+**Core capabilities:**
+- ✅ Rewrite, summarize, translate, proofread text
+- ✅ Reply to emails professionally
+- ✅ Humanize robotic AI text
+- ✅ Simplify complex content
-- ✅ Answer questions in detail
+- ✅ Answer questions with custom instructions
 - ✅ Solve problems step-by-step
-- ✅ Draft professional emails
-- ✅ Explain complex concepts simply
-- ✅ And much more!
+- ✅ And much more with custom prompts!

 ---